-Submissions Requirements: I accept hard copy and electronic submissions.
-All work must be formatted in Microsoft Word®, Times New Roman, 12-point font, double-spaced with first line indent of 0.3, and 1-inch margins.
-Manuscripts submitted in other fonts/formats will be rejected.
+Work must be formatted in Microsoft Word®, Times New Roman, 12-point font, double-spaced with first line indent of 0.3, and 1-inch margins.
+Large manuscripts submitted in other fonts/formats are not accepted.

 Electronic Submissions – Manuscripts may be sent as an e-mail attachment or on a thumb drive.
-Electronic submissions are edited with Microsoft Word® Track Changes unless other arrangements are made prior to initiating work.
+I prefer thumb drives, as it reduces the chance of a virus being transferred to my or your computer.
+Electronic submissions in MS Word are edited with Microsoft Word® Track Changes unless other arrangements are made prior to initiating work.
 All changes or suggestions within the document are marked in color for easy recognition.
-Track Changes allows clients to accept or reject any suggestions more easily in the revision process.
-Unsolicited submissions are not opened.
+Track Changes allows you to accept or reject suggestions easily in the revision process.

 1. A telephone consultation to ascertain expectations and explain editing and writing options.
 A submission of no less than the first 50 pages of lengthy manuscripts may be requested to fully determine the type and extent of work needed.
-A one time fee of $20 and all mailing costs to and from my office are required.
+A one time fee of $50 and all mailing costs to and from my office are required.

 3. If manuscripts are not accepted, or if the author chooses not to move forward with the project, I return all materials or shred them at the author’s request.

 4. On completion of the full edit, you receive a detailed written analysis of the work, including strengths and weaknesses with suggestions for improvement, using industry standards for written fiction and nonfiction work.
 The Chicago Manual of Style is my touchstone for editing.